-RE and PSCHE is taught discretely and it is delivered to raise interest, self-esteem, creativity and aspirations of all our children.
+RE is taught discretely outside of topic time to ensure depth and rigour, whilst being underpinned by the accelerated learning approach to teaching and learning.
+It is delivered to raise interest, self-esteem, creativity and aspirations of all our children.
 The curriculum is rich and varied, which provides our pupils with the skills required for life in the 21st Century.

 Within a sequence of RE lessons children would be given chance to explore religions through 6 key questions to ensure continuity and progression in each year group.
 The questions are designed to guide and shape pupils' learning in RE across the years of schooling.
 Pupils begin by handling the key questions very simply, moving on to learn about and respond to religious objects and ideas, to describe for themselves, to analyse information, and increasingly to develop the ability to draw thoughtful and balanced conclusions.

-Ultimately, providing opportunities for children to personally develop by immersing themselves in another culture as well as providing an equality of opportunity so that all pupils can thrive together, is at the heart of the our PSCHE and RE curriculum offer.
-We provide to the children through developing their understanding of the fundamental British values of: democracy, individual liberty, the rule of law and mutual respect and tolerance in order to develop responsible, respectful and active citizens who are able to play their part and become actively involved in public life as adults in the 21st Century.
+Ultimately, providing opportunities for children to personally develop by immersing themselves in another culture as well as providing an equality of opportunity so that all pupils can thrive together, is at the heart of the our RE curriculum offer.
+We aim to develop children's understanding, mutual respect and tolerance allowing pupils’ to gain a greater awareness of their own assumptions and values about the religious content that they study.
+Therefore, developing responsible, respectful and active citizens who are able to play their part and become actively involved in public life as adults in the 21st Century.